Tech-at-DU/Orange-Tree-SpriteKit-Swift4/P00-Getting-Started/readme.md

----
-title: Getting Started with Orange Tree!
+# Getting Started with Orange Tree!
-slug: getting-started-with-orange-tree
----

 In this tutorial you will build Orange Tree -- a clone of the popular mobile game [Angry Birds](https://itunes.apple.com/us/app/ab-classic/id343200656).
 You will use Apple's Swift programming language together with SpriteKit, their game development framework.